H3AR7B3A7/DesignPatterns/README.md

 Con:
  - It reduces the performance because of cost associated with the synchronized method, although we need it only for the first few threads who might create the separate instances.
- - Unfortunately, synchronized methods run much slower — as much as 100 times slower — than ordinary asynchronous methods.
+ - Unfortunately, synchronized methods run much slower than ordinary asynchronous methods.

 #### Double-Checked Locking
 Pro: